 Disposing of Hazardous Waste

-Yellow bins are designated for chemotherapy waste that has less than 3% of its original volume.
+Yellow bins are for chemotherapy waste that has less than 3% of its original volume.
 Less than 3% is considered “RCRA empty” and can include empty syringes, vials, and IV bags.

 Black bins are for chemotherapy waste containing more than 3% of its original volume.
-Waste disposed of in these bins include partially used vials, IV bags and tubing, cleaning materials, or discarded personal protective equipment (PPE).
+Waste disposed of in these bins includes partially used vials, IV bags and tubing, cleaning materials, or discarded personal protective equipment (PPE).

-Disposal methods for hazardous medical waste depends on the type of waste.
+Disposal methods for hazardous medical waste depend on the type of waste.
 Incineration, autoclaving, and microwaving are all possible disposal options.
 Professional medical waste disposal companies will know the best treatments for each type and complete disposal accordingly.